kubernetes/kubernetes/README.md

-The [community repository] hosts all information about building Kubernetes from source, how to contribute code and documentation, who to contact about what, etc.
+The [community repository] hosts all information about building Kubernetes from source, how to contribute code and documentation, whom to contact about what, etc.

 If you want to build Kubernetes right away there are two options: